Skip to main content

 • 450 specialists from Uzhydromet and other related ministries trained on the use of advanced weather stations and specialized devices, enhancing their ability to harness these tools for more accurate forecasting and decision-making.

-• assistance provided in equipping and operationalizing six Territorial Operational Management Centres of the Ministry of Emergency Situations, laying the groundwork for platforms that address hydrological, irrigation, flood, and avalanche risks and establishing a functional Multi-Hazard Early Warning System.
+• Assistance provided in equipping and operationalizing six Territorial Operational Management Centres of the Ministry of Emergency Situations, laying the groundwork for platforms that address hydrological, irrigation, flood, and avalanche risks and establishing a functional Multi-Hazard Early Warning System.

 • More than 850 residents living in disaster-prone areas in Uzbekistan rained on climate risks and disaster preparedness and over 3,000 people participated in the evacuation drills organized by the project within these communities.